tangshuang/tyshemo/docs/model.md

 `fromJSON` need you to pass all fields, however, sometimes you do not have all fields' data, at this time, you want to update model by less fields, you can use `fromJSONPath`.

-It use `update` to update model, so will trigger watchers and path to this as possible.
+*It will not trigger watchers.*

 ```
 fromJSONPatch(data: object, onlyKeys: string[]): this
 ```

 - data: object which contains fields you want to update
-- onlyKeys: only this fields will be updated
+- onlyKeys: only this keys will be used as input data

 It will use `create` attribute to generate data.